 Mountain Tunnel Adits and Access Improvements

 To meet water delivery goals, the Mountain Tunnel must be capable of returning to service within three months in the event that water service is interrupted.
-Since quick entry into the tunnel by construction crews and equipment would be essential, we widened and improved certain adits (connecting tunnels near the main entrance) and access roads to minimize the time required to return the tunnel to service.
+Since quick entry into the tunnel by construction crews and equipment would be essential, we widened and improved certain adits (connecting entry tunnels) and access roads to minimize the time required to return the tunnel to service.
 An emergency restoration plan is now in place, and we installed new instruments to enhance the existing monitoring system that continually checks for changed conditions in the tunnel.

 Mountain Tunnel Inspection and Repairs

-We made a thorough inspection of the 19-mile tunnel to update a previous 2008 condition assessment, and our team repaired approximately 7500 linear feet of concrete lining.
+In early 2017, we made a thorough inspection of the 19-mile tunnel to update a previous 2008 condition assessment, and our team repaired approximately 7500 linear feet of concrete lining containing large and deep defects that required urgent repair.

 Mountain Tunnel Long-Term Improvements